prachi01645/gemini-care-assistant/README.md

 ## Ethical AI Principles

-### - his system does NOT provide medical diagnosis.
+### - This system does NOT provide medical diagnosis.
 ### - The AI only interprets activity patterns and provides contextual insights.
 ### - All alerts require human verification.